slickml/slick-ml/README.md

 **SlickML** is an open-source machine learning library written in Python aimed at accelerating the experimentation time for a ML application.
-Data Scientist tasks can often be repetitive such as feature selection, model tuning, or evaluating metrics for classification and regression problems.
+Data Scientists' tasks can often be repetitive such as feature selection, model tuning, or evaluating metrics for classification and regression problems.
 SlickML provides Data Scientists with a toolbox to quickly prototype solutions for a given problem with minimal code.

+## 📖 Documentation
+The API documentation is available at [docs.slickml.com](https://www.docs.slickml.com).

 ## 🛠 Installation
 To begin with, install [Python version >=3.8,<3.11](https://www.python.org) and simply run 🏃‍♀️ :